lefilament/odoo_docker/README.md

 ```

-This docker is automatically built on [DockerHub](https://hub.docker.com/r/remifilament/odoo) and can be pulled by executing the following command:
+This docker is automatically built on [DockerHub](https://hub.docker.com/r/lefilament/odoo) and can be pulled by executing the following command:
 ```
 docker pull remifilament/odoo:10.0
+docker pull remifilament/odoo:12.0
 ```

 It can also serve as base for deployments as described in this [Ansible role](https://github.com/lefilament/ansible_role_odoo_docker)